vault27/Foundation/vxlan.md

 - Default Gateway for host is outside fabric
 - We configure NVE interface with all VNIs, BUM traffic configuration, and hosts learning type

+### Implementation types
+- VLAN based service: one VLAN - one MAC VRF (RT, RD) - one bridge table, Ethernet Tag = 0 - one VNI - forwarding based on VNI - most popular - good for multi vendor - one subnet per EVI - EVPN route type 2
+- VLAN bundle service - one bridge table, MAC VRF with RT RD for all VLANs - frames are sent with 802.1Q - Ethernet Tag = 0, MACs in different VLANs should not match
+- VLAN aware bundle service - not supported by all vendors - all VLANs have one VRF(RT, RD) - every VLAN has its own bridge table with VNI and Ethernet tag = VNI.
+We create VLAN aware bundle with RD, RT and put all VLANS into it, for example 1-1000, this is a major pro.
+In this mode, in Route type 2, in NLRI path attribite in BGP update there will be Ethernet TAG ID - the same as VNI.

 ### Operations overview - VLAN based
 - Host A is online, Leaf-1 sees its MAC and forwards Route Type 2 to all other VTEPS, and now all VTEPs know that Host A is behind Leaf-1
 - Host A in VLAN 1 VNI 1 sends ARP request for Host B in VLAN 1 VNI 1